streamr-dev/network/README.md

 # streamr-client

-streamr-client is a JavaScript client for connecting to `streamr-socketio-server`.
-You can subscribe to UI update streams or even raw data streams.
+streamr-client is a JavaScript client for connecting to Streamr data.
+You can subscribe to user interface widget updates or even raw data streams.

 ## Usage